Erotemic/netharn/README.rst

 ========

 This following example is the doctest in ``netharn/fit_harn.py``.
-It demonstrates how to use netharn to train a model to solve a toy problem.
+It demonstrates how to use NetHarn to train a model to solve a toy problem.

 In this toy problem, we do not extend the nh.FitHarn object, so we are using the default behavior of ``run_batch``.
 The default ``on_batch``, and